 How Lensa Iklim Aims to Address the Problems and Challenges

-1. Capacity building for journalists for climate and energy transition via 6 workshops.
+1. Capacity building for journalists for climate and energy transition through workshops.

 2. Mentorship for the publication of climate-energy stories.

-3. Publication of a report for the research of “Climate-Energy Transition Media Reporting in Peninsular Malaysia.”
+3. Publication of a year long research report “Climate-Energy Transition Media Reporting in Peninsular Malaysia.”

 The main media that we are looking at are housed in Peninsula Malaysia.
 Furthermore, the social-cultural and political issues in East Malaysia vary drastically from that of Peninsula Malaysia, therefore, it would only be fair to provide East Malaysia with an analysis of its own with a voice that understands and focuses on these issues.